TransFG: A Transformer Architecture for Fine-grained Recognition: Experiments

 \textbf{Implementation details.} Unless stated otherwise, we implement TransFG as follows.
 First, we resize input images to $448 * 448$ except $304 * 304$ on iNat2017 for fair comparison (random cropping for training and center cropping for testing).
 We split image to patches of size 16 and the step size of sliding window is set to be 12.
-Thus the $H, W, P, S$ in Eq \ref{equ:split} is 448, 448, 16, 12 respectively.
+Thus the $H, W, P, S$ in Eq \ref{equ:split} are 448, 448, 16, 12 respectively.
 The margin $\alpha$ in Eq \ref{equ:con} is set to be 0.4.
-Random horizontal flipping and AutoAugment \cite{cubuk2019autoaugment} are adopted for data augmentation.
 We load intermediate weights from official ViT-B\_16 model pretrained on ImageNet21k.
 The batch size is set to 16.
 SGD optimizer is employed with a momentum of 0.9.
 The learning rate is initialized as 0.03 except 0.003 for Stanford Dogs dataset and 0.01 for iNat2017 dataset.
 We adopt cosine annealing as the scheduler of optimizer.

-All the experiments are performed with four Nvidia Tesla V100 GPUs using the PyTorch toolbox and APEX with FP16 training.
+All the experiments are performed with four Nvidia Tesla V100 GPUs using the PyTorch toolbox and APEX.